BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/Workshop_machine_learning.rst

 Supervised learning
 ***********************

-7. learning models (on 2 sets of labels)
+7. learning models (on 2 sets of labels), logistic regression
-* logistic regression, naive bayes, SVM

-8. rapidminer KNN-GBT-Rule induction